CircuitVerse/Interactive-Book/docs/comb-msi/mux-functions.md

 where $k=2^p-1$ and $\dot{x_j} \in \\{x_j, \overline{x_j}\\}$

-More examples can be found in {% cite kohavi2010switching --file books %}.
+More examples can be found in {% cite kohavi2010switching --file books %} (Section on Data Selectors).

 ## Shannon theorem with MUX